maksymsuvorov/trustsoft-internship-maksym-suvorov/README.md

 - **Configured** similarly to other alarms with SNS alerting.

 ## AWS Config Rule – Required Tags
--  Enforce consistent tagging, applied on the two EC2 instances
+-  Enforce consistent tagging, applied on the two EC2 instances.
 - Tags enforced: `Name`

 ### 6.5.2025